-Over the course of his career, Arman had over 600 one-man shows, and was the subject major retrospective exhibitions at the Houston Museum of Fine Art, USA in 1991, and at the Galerie Nationale du Jeu de Paume in Paris, France in 1998.
+Over the course of his career, Arman had over 600 one-man shows and was the subject major retrospective exhibitions at the Houston Museum of Fine Art, the USA in 1991, and at the Galerie Nationale du Jeu de Paume in Paris, France in 1998.
 He was awarded many prizes and awards, including International Biennale of Prints, Tokyo 1964 and Premio Marzotto in 1966.

 Public collections include: